 Fees in Australia are generally calculated per study unit, rather than per year.
 Most students will be studying a combination of units from different bands, and each unit will fall into a different band and costing – so all students will be paying varying amounts each year.

-That said, the average tuition fee for international undergraduate students in Australia is A$30,840 per year, but students could pay anything between A$20,000 and A$45,000.
+Students could pay anything between A$20,000 and A$45,000.
 Undergraduate degrees last between three and four years.

 A year-long master’s degree will usually cost A$22,000-A$50,000 in tuition.

 Veterinary and medical degrees cost considerably more.
 For example, a medical degree in total can cost between A$50,000 to A$75,000 per year, while a veterinary degree can cost A$50,000 to A$70,000 per year.

 Accommodation costs vary, depending on the type and region: the more rural regions, in the western and northern Australian states, will be much cheaper; the big cities will cost more, particularly if you want to live centrally.